-- 16 To support the expansion of existing business and the emergence of new, and - 17 locally focused business in sustainable locations. - 18 To protect, improve and enhance public car parking provision. - 19 To support new, expanded or enhanced tourism attractions and accommodation in sustainable locations. - 20 To support sustainable development of Richmond Dock, Appledore for maritime-related purposes or small business use. - 21 To support proposals for economic maritime-related development within the Appledore Maritime Employment Zone.
+- 16. To support the expansion of existing business and the emergence of new, and locally focused business in sustainable locations. - 17.
+To protect, improve and enhance public car parking provision. - 18.
+To support new, expanded, or enhanced tourism accommodation and attractions in sustainable locations. - 19.
+To support sustainable development of Richmond Dock, Appledore for maritime-related purposes or small business use. - 20.
+To support proposals for economic maritime-related development within the Appledore Maritime Employment Zone.